You are here

 - Brittany Fitzpatrick, History Major Class of 2014

-Undergraduates at SUNY Potsdam are encouraged to gain supplementary experience in their chosen field by doing on-campus and off-campus internships.
-Contact the Experiential Education Office at (315) 267-2803.
+Undergraduates at SUNY Potsdam are encouraged to obtain extra career related experience in their chosen field by doing off-campus internships.
+Contact the Experiential Education Office at (315) 267-2507 or visit their website to learn more.
+Examples of previous internships in which History students have participated include:

 Our history students have interned at: